GeneralTownes/Historical_MP_Series_Vic2/_Rulesets/2_SessionRules.md

 		iii) Exception: Declaring to take cores (cannot escalate this war to include any other war goal)
 	C) Attacking spherelings of a player allow that player to join and escalate the conflict into a player-war without stating intent to join.
-		i) Adding CBs on a sphereling whilst fighting the overlord will count towards total warscore. ii) Can separately declare on a player's sphereling with mil access cb if already fighting that player.
+		i) Adding CBs on a sphereling whilst fighting the overlord will count towards total warscore. ii) Can separately declare on a player's sphereling with mil access cb / humiliate if already fighting that player.
 Does not count toward total warscore & cannot add any additional CBs on that sphereling.
 	D) For the first year of the war, only declared wargoals may be added by the attacker.
 Defenders are limited to 20% above what the attackers declared for up to 101% warscore.
 After one year, wars "escalate" and you may add what you want up to 101% warscore if it is not already.
 		i) In the event that a player war becomes a great war, none of this at all matters and you can immediately add up to 101% warscore in tickers whenever you want.
 	E) Wars that are fought / coordinated 'together' (at GM discretion) are considered merged wars, with all the same rules applying to the combined wars.
 Read Rule J in Peace Offers & Separate Peace.